-- Growth can happen quickly, and it is important to ensure that the proper controls and processes are in place before it occurs; - Growth often requires additional capital and the need to attract new investors who may (and should!) want to see strong governance processes and procedures in place; - Governance practices should be in-line with investor expectations throughout the life-cycle of a company; - Aligning investor expectations can be particularly challenging for innovative companies that may need to pivot their business models quickly; - It is important to identify the right moments to establish certain practices without creating boards that are either too weak or burdensome for the stage of the company; - Governance improves transparency, particularly if there are strong founders in the business - It instills a culture of best practices, even if a board is only partially implemented - All in all, corporate governance should be fit for purpose.
+- Growth can happen quickly, and it is important to ensure that the proper controls and processes are in place before it occurs; - "In a changing world, governance will continue to be key." - Growth often requires additional capital and the need to attract new investors who may (and should!) want to see strong governance processes and procedures in place; - Governance practices should be in-line with investor expectations throughout the life-cycle of a company; - Aligning investor expectations can be particularly challenging for innovative companies that may need to pivot their business models quickly; - It is important to identify the right moments to establish certain practices without creating boards that are either too weak or burdensome for the stage of the company; - Governance improves transparency, particularly if there are strong founders in the business - It instills a culture of best practices, even if a board is only partially implemented - All in all, corporate governance should be fit for purpose.